brylevkirill/notes/interesting recent papers.md

   - `post` <http://giorgiopatrini.org/posts/2017/09/06/in-search-of-the-missing-signals/>

 ----
+#### ["Relational Neural Expectation Maximization: Unsupervised Discovery of Objects and their Interactions"](https://arxiv.org/abs/1802.10353) Steenkiste, Chang, Greff, Schmidhuber
+  `concept learning`
+>	"A novel method that learns to discover objects and model their physical interactions from raw visual images in a purely unsupervised fashion.
+It incorporates prior knowledge about the compositional nature of human perception to factor interactions between object-pairs and learn efficiently."

 #### ["Neural Expectation Maximization"](https://arxiv.org/abs/1708.03498) Greff, Steenkiste, Schmidhuber
   `concept learning`
 >	"differentiable clustering method that simultaneously learns how to group and represent individual entities"